Don't Forget the Rehab

-Sprains and strains are a common occurrence in athletic activities.
-And, they do not have to be the end of the season.
-The most important thing is to catch the injury early and address it with proper care immediately.
+Unfortunately, injuries are a common occurrence in athletic activities.
+The good news is that they do not necessarily have to mean the end of your season, especially if the injury is identified early and addressed with the proper care immediately.

-Rehabilitation of an injury is the most effective means of reducing an athlete's time on the sideline.
-An athlete's return to play can be sped up by days - or even weeks - simply by dedication and compliance to a structured rehabilitation program.
+Rehabilitation of an injury is the most effective methods of reducing an athlete's time on the sideline.
+An athlete's return to play can be quickened by days - or even weeks - simply by dedication and compliance to a structured rehabilitation program.

 Stages of Rehabilitation